West Isles Parish, New Brunswick: Evolution of boundaries

 West Isles was originally defined "to contain Deer Island, Campo Bello Island, Grand Manan Island, Moose Island, Frederick Island and Dudley Island, with all the lesser islands contiguous to them, not included in the towns before-mentioned", a description that included any islands more than 2 mi offshore except The Wolves in Pennfield Parish.

 In 1803 Campobello was erected as its own parish, including nearby minor islands; Campobello inherited West Isles' claims to Cobscook Bay.

 In 1816 Grand Manan and was erected as its own parish, including nearby minor islands.

 In 1877 the parish's boundary were clarified: Campobello Parish's boundary running through Head Harbour Passage, Saint George Parish's through Letete Passage rather than two miles from the mainland, transferring several islands from Saint George to West Isles.

 Local service district

-The local service district of the parish of West Isles comprises the entire parish.
+The local service district of the parish of West Isles comprised the entire parish.

 The LSD was established in 1970 to assess for fire protection.
 First aid and ambulance services were added in 1982, recreational facilities in 1987.

-Today the LSD assesses community & recreation services as well as the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+In 2022, the LSD assessed community & recreation services as well as the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
 The taxing authority is 517.00 West Isles.